Lemoncode/react-hooks-by-example/15-promise-unmounted/Readme.md

   return (
 ```

-- If you execute the example, write a char in the input and quickly press the button to hide the child component.
+- If you execute the example, try this: write a char in the input and quickly press the button to hide the child component.
 In the console log you will see an error.

 _Warning: In React you cannot update the status of a dismounted component.
 It is a no-op, but it is an indication of a memory leak in your application.
 To fix this, cancel all subscriptions and asynchronous tasks in a cleanup function in a useEffect._

-- We can detect when a component has been unmounted using a Ref flag.
+- We can detect when a component has been unmounted using a _useRef_ hook.

 ```diff
 export const MyChildComponent = () => {